-- 2 tbsp Gomasio seasoning crushed sesame seeds
+- 2 tablespoon Gomasio seasoning crushed sesame seeds

-- 2 tbsp Seaweed sprinkles or crushed Nori Seaweed sheets
+- 2 tablespoon Seaweed sprinkles or crushed Nori Seaweed sheets

 - Cook the rice according to the packet instructions.
 As a general guide, I steam short grain brown rice for 40 minutes or plain white sushi rice for 20 minutes.

 - While cooking, make up the sushi vinegar mixture by mixing in a little jug then microwaving for 30 seconds and stirring until all the sugar and salt has dissolved.